tag1consulting/goose/README.md

 If `--debug-log foo` is not specified at run time, nothing will be logged and there is no measurable overhead in your load test.

 By default Goose writes debug logs in JSON Lines format.
-The `--debug-format` option can be used to log in `json` or `raw` format.
+The `--debug-format` option can be used to log in `json`, `raw` or `pretty` format.
 The `raw` format is Rust's debug output of the `GooseDebug` object.

 ## Coordinated Omission Mitigation